Hello my friends,

 The fingers of light…

 The Women’s March, held the day after the inauguration, was the first time after the election that my heart felt lighter.
 I was not alone.
 Millions of women and men around the world felt what I felt, and we would not be quiet about it.
 We could not be quiet.
 We would all resist.
 And…so we have.
 And were meant to do.
-For we all would be the fingers of light, the vehicles through which God–however you understand God–would work.
+For we all would be the fingers of light, the vehicles through which God, or the Universe, would work.
 Using our minds, using our voices, using our telephones, our petitions, our marches, our votes, we would carry the torch.

 It’s been a long, sometimes painful, often frustrating year of reflection and resistance.
 But whenever I have felt especially disillusioned by the actions of our current administration, actions that chip away at what is truly good about this country, actions that hurt those I love and care about, actions that harm our environment, I take myself back to that moment of clarity, back to the Hand of God clearing the darkness from our governing bodies.
 I renew my trust in the process, and keep going.